 - Determine cognitive functioning

 - Request academic accommodations

 - Request standardized testing accommodations

-Our psychologists have the highest level of training (Ph.D.) and offer competitive rates for testing in the Houston area.
-A flat rate fee is charged for evaluations based on hourly rates of $150 for testing, scoring, and report writing.
-These flat rates are based on an underestimate of the total hours typically needed to complete the evaluation from beginning to end.
-An advantage of this approach is that the cost is kept consistent for families, regardless of any additional hours that may be needed.
-Please contact Dr. Lindsay Asawa to request the total cost and breakdown for each type of evaluation.
+A flat rate is charged for each type of evaluation based on an underestimate of the total hours needed to complete the evaluation process (interview, testing, scoring, report writing, feedback session).
+This flat rate remains consistent regardless of additional hours that may be needed.
+Please contact our testing coordinator, Dr. Lindsay Asawa, to request the total cost and details for each type of evaluation.

 Do you accept insurance for testing and evaluations?